Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: The number of returns to the origin

 \end{lemma}

 Letting $g(k):=1$ for $k\geq0$ and $g(k):=0$ for $k<0$ we obtain that

 where the last inequality follows from Stirling's formula.

-\begin{remark} The bound on $E[K_n]$ in \eqref{EKn} is quite accurate and it is not easy to get the precise formula for $E[K_n]$ directly, but one needs some combinatorial tricks.
-Also, since $K_n=\sum_{j=1}^m 1_{A_j}$, where $A_j:=\{S_{2j}=0\}$, we have $E[K_n]=\sum_{j=1}^m2^{-2j}\binom{2j}{j}$ and this is the partial sum of the diverging series which is used to prove recurrence of symmetric, simple random walk.
+\begin{remark} It is not easy to obtain the above formula for $E[K_n]$ directly from the definition of the expected value, but some combinatorial tricks are needed.
+Also note that bound \eqref{EKn} on $E[K_n]$ is quite accurate.
+Furthermore, since $K_n=\sum_{j=1}^m 1_{A_j}$, where $A_j:=\{S_{2j}=0\}$, we have $E[K_n]=\sum_{j=1}^m2^{-2j}\binom{2j}{j}$ and this is the partial sum of the diverging series which is often used to prove recurrence of the simple symmetric random walk.
 Thus, we see how the Stein characterization in Lemma \ref{Knle} gives us information about how fast this series diverges.
-This indicates, that a lot of information might be encoded in such a Stein identity. \end{remark}
+This indicates that a lot of information might be encoded in such a Stein identity. \end{remark}

 \begin{proof}[Proof of Theorem \ref{theo2}] Let $h$ be a Borel-measurable test function and consider the corresponding standard solution $f:=f_h$ to Stein's equation \eqref{steineq} given by \eqref{fh1} and \eqref{fh2}.
 We also let $f_h(x):=0$ for each $x<0$ and define $g(k):=f_h(k/\sqrt{n})$ for $k\in\Z$.
 Writing $\Delta_y f(x):=f(x+y)-f(x)$ we obtain from Lemma \ref{Knle}